Somatic symptom disorder

 Somatic symptom disorder (SSD) occurs when a person feels extreme anxiety about physical symptoms such as pain or fatigue.
 The person has intense thoughts, feelings, and behaviors related to the symptoms that interfere with daily life.

 A person with SSD is not faking his or her symptoms.
 The pain and other problems are real.
 They may be caused by a medical problem.
 Often, no physical cause can be found.
 But it's the extreme reaction and behaviors about the symptoms that are the main problem.

 Somatic symptom and related disorders; Somatization disorder; Somatiform disorders; Briquet syndrome; Illness anxiety disorder

-People who have a history of physical or sexual abuse are more likely to have this disorder.
-But not every person with SSD has a history of abuse.
+People who have a history of physical or sexual abuse may be more likely to have this disorder.
+But not everyone with SSD has a history of abuse.

-Some of the many symptoms that can occur with somatization disorder include:
+Physical symptoms that can occur with SSD may include:

 Exams and Tests